CasTruyers/cppProject/evaluation.md

 - *correct and useful usage of command line parameters* **(Want to print highscore?)**
 - useful usage of signals/slots
 - useful usage of lambda function
-- **one complete project that compiles and does not crash**
-- **working build manual as readme on GitHub (project must be possible to build from scratch on a clean PC)**
 - test-driven development (= written test plan or unit tests)
 - solved on 8 bug tickets
 - reported 8 bug tickets on other projects
 - usage of a GUI
-- **usage of OpenGL or other 3D engine**
-- **useful usage of an external library (not Qt)**
 - project that works with hardware
-- a nice extra that you think that should deserve grading (stuff you put time in and is not rewarded by an item above)
+- a nice extra that you think that should deserve grading (stuff you put time in and is not rewarded by an item above) -> making .exe?

 ## The ones i can truly confirm: